Choose message priority

 Setting message priority does not guarantee one message will display before another, because all other other conditions must be met for a message to become eligible for display.
 Priority is available as a tiebreaker when you have multiple messages ready for display.

-Specify how the message is handled when audience conditions are not fully met.
+Override the project-level selection in Settings » In-App Automation » Advanced Options, specifying how the message is handled when audience conditions are not fully met.
 Select one of:

 Cancel: The message cannot be displayed again on the device, even if the message is edited.